zachary88d/Population-Predictor/README.md

 # Population-Predictor
-This program takes as inputs year and country and predicts the population of the inputted year of the country based on the population growth of a country
+This program takes as inputs year and country and predicts the population of the inputted year of the country based on the population growth of a country and the initial population